 Barry H. Dunn was named the 20th president of South Dakota State University in April 2016, the fourth alumnus chosen to lead the institution.
 He assumed office May 23, 2016.

-Development of the plan started in January 2017 with an implementation goal of July 1, 2018.
-It includes a collaborative and extensive process, reaching out to all corners of South Dakota and renewing the values of the 1862 land-grant mission that founded South Dakota State University.
+Development of the plan started in January 2017 and included a collaborative and extensive process, reaching to all corners of South Dakota and renewing the values of the 1862 land-grant mission that founded South Dakota State University.

-Dunn’s time at SDSU dates to the mid 1970s when he received a bachelor’s degree in biology at SDSU and subsequently completed two graduate degrees in animal science—a master’s in 1977 and a Ph.D. in 2000.
+Dunn’s time at SDState dates to the mid 1970s when he received a bachelor’s degree in biology at SDSU and subsequently completed two graduate degrees in animal science—a master’s in 1977 and a Ph.D. in in 2000.
 He became the South Dakota Corn Utilization Council endowed dean of the College of Agriculture and Biological Sciences in 2010.
 He also served as director of SDSU Extension and as a professor of animal science.

-As dean, Dunn led a college with some 550 faculty and staff, 2,800 graduate and undergraduate students, and a $78 million annual budget, including more than $20 million in grant and contract awards, fundraising and development.
+As dean, Dunn led a college with approximately 550 faculty and staff, 2,800 graduate and undergraduate students, and a $78 million annual budget, including more than $20 million in grant and contract awards, fundraising and development.
 He shaped the academic and strategic direction of eight departments, spanning 18 degree programs, one regional research and outreach center, six research field stations and 14,500 acres of Agricultural Experiment Station research land.

-As Extension director, Dunn administered and set the vision for five program areas across two colleges and nine departments, as well as eight regional extension centers with a $12 million annual budget.
+As SDSU Extension director, Dunn administered and set the vision for five program areas across two colleges and nine departments, as well as eight regional extension centers with a $12 million annual budget.
 He led a team of approximately 150 faculty and staff members and 3,500 adult volunteers.

 Dunn has a rich academic background, was a successful rancher and farm operator and is a published author and researcher.
-He is a nationally recognized expert in beef production and ranching systems, and is a member of several professional organizations, including the Society for Range Management, the American Society of Animal Science, and the National Cattlemen’s Beef Association.
+He is a nationally recognized expert in beef production and ranching systems, and is a member of several professional organizations, including the Society for Range Management, the American Society of Animal Science and the National Cattlemen’s Beef Association.
 He has a deep historical and cultural knowledge of South Dakota and South Dakota State University, and strong, statewide relationships with industry influencers and stakeholders, including government officials, business leaders, university administration, faculty and staff.

 Dunn and his wife, Jane, maintain her family’s original homestead north of Brookings where they raised their two sons.